MyTurnyet/spftware-as-craft-blog/content/posts/compound-interest.md

 The fix isn't individual heroics.
 It's not about developers working harder to "do it right" despite organizational pressure.
 It's not about managers suddenly "getting it" and giving engineering unlimited time.
-It's about changing the system itself—changing what you measure, what you celebrate, and what you incentivize.
+It's about changing the system, changing what you measure, what you celebrate, and what you incentivize.

 So here are some questions to ask in your organization.
 Not to start a fight, but to start a conversation: